eren23/Technologies-I-Like/README.md

 A blog post of mine that is using Replit is available [at](https://blog.akbuluteren.com/blog/ai-powered-discord-bot-tutorial)

 A detailed Replit tutorial is to be published soon.

+## Colab

+The part below is from Colab's official docs.
+Colab is really cool for many purposes, I'll, from time to time, publish posts with by using colab.

+"What is Colaboratory?
+Colaboratory, or “Colab” for short, is a product from Google Research.
+Colab allows anybody to write and execute arbitrary python code through the browser, and is especially well suited to machine learning, data analysis and education.
+More technically, Colab is a hosted Jupyter notebook service that requires no setup to use, while providing free access to computing resources including GPUs."

+A blog post of mine that is using Colab for making GPT-2 is available [at](https://blog.akbuluteren.com/blog/gpt2-colab-tutorial)